Education in Victoria: Non-government schools

-Most Catholic schools are either run by their local parish and/or by the state's Catholic Education Department.
+Most Catholic schools are either run by their local parish and/or by the Victorian Catholic Education Authority.

 Non-Catholic non-government schools (often called "Independent" schools) include schools operated by religious groups and secular educational philosophies such as Montessori.

-Some independent schools charge high fees.
+Some independent schools charge fees as high as $43,000 per year for day students, and $84,000 per year for full boarding students, and even more for overseas students.
 Government funding for independent schools often comes under criticism from the Australian Education Union and the Australian Labor Party.

-Although non-tertiary public education is free, 35% of students attend a private primary or secondary school.
-The most numerous private schools are Catholic, and the rest are independent (see Public and Private Education in Australia).
+Although non-tertiary public education is free, 36% of students attended a non-government primary or secondary school as of 2006.
+The state has 497 Catholic schools (mostly primary only) and 226 independent schools (mostly prep to year 12).

 Tertiary institutions

 Melbourne is the home of the University of Melbourne and Monash University, the largest university in Australia.
 It is also home to the largest metropolitan campus in Australia, with La Trobe University's Melbourne Campus in Bundoora being 267 hectares in area.
 Melbourne University is the oldest university in Victoria and the second-oldest university in Australia.
 It is ranked second among Australian universities in the 2006 THES international rankings.
 The Times Higher Education Supplement ranked the University of Melbourne as the 36th best university in the world, Monash University was ranked the 38th best university in the world.
 Both universities are members of the Group of Eight.
 Other universities located in Melbourne include La Trobe University, RMIT University, Swinburne University of Technology, based in the inner city Melbourne suburb of Hawthorn, Victoria University, which has nine campuses across Melbourne's western region, including three in the heart of Melbourne's Central Business District (CBD) and another four within ten kilometres of the CBD, and the St Patrick's campus of the Australian Catholic University.
 Deakin University maintains two major campuses in Melbourne and Geelong, and is the third largest university in Victoria.
 In recent years, the number of international students at Melbourne's universities has risen rapidly, a result of an increasing number of places being made available to full fee paying students.

 The classification of tertiary qualifications in Victoria is governed in part by the Australian Qualifications Framework (AQF), which attempts to integrate into a single national classification all levels of tertiary education (both vocational and higher education), from trade certificates to higher doctorates.

 However, as Universities in Australia (and a few similar higher education institutions) largely regulate their own courses, the primary usage of AQF is for vocational education.
 However, in recent years there have been some informal moves towards standardization between higher education institutions.

 The city of Melbourne was ranked the world's fourth top university city in 2008 after London, Boston and Tokyo.